-1. Adopt a final ad valorem millage rate for FY 2021 general operating purposes.
-This is accomplished by adopting a Resolution which includes the percentage increase or decrease over the "rolled-back" rate; the required debt service millage rate.
+1. Adopt a tentative ad valorem millage rate for FY 2021 general operating purposes.
+This is accomplished by adopting a Resolution which includes the percentage increase or decrease over the "rolled-back" rate; the required debt service millage rate; and, the date, time, and place of the second public hearing